MillerMarc1/Crypto-MinerDashboard/README.md

 ## Description

 The Crypto-MinerDashbord is a project that uses a Power BI frontend to display miner information from Ethermine.
 Data is pulled by a PowerShell script via APIs.
-The PowerShell script connects to a SQL server and pushes data to a table (INsert link to sql overview).
+The PowerShell script connects to a SQL server and pushes data to a table [here](#sql-db-setup)

 ## Power BI Dashboard